semuconsulting/PyGPSClient/INSTALLATION.md

 ```

 ### MacOS
 A similar [installation shell script](https://github.com/semuconsulting/PyGPSClient/blob/master/examples/pygpsclient_macos_install.sh) is available for MacOS 13 or later running a ZSH shell (*Homebrew or MacPorts are **NOT** required*).
-This will also install the latest official version of Python 3 with tkinter 8.6.
-Download the script to your Mac and - from the download folder - type:
+This will also install the latest official version of Python 3 with tkinter 8.6:

 ```shell
 curl -O https://raw.githubusercontent.com/semuconsulting/PyGPSClient/refs/heads/master/examples/pygpsclient_macos_install.sh